Augmented LRFS-based Filter: Holistic Tracking of Group Objects: Augmented LRFS-based Filter for GOT Problem

-According to Lemma 1, after formulating the problem of group target tracking via the agumented LRFS, this problem can be approximatively solved by the LMB filter.
-Thus, in this subsection, we will combine the LMB filter with the agumented LRFSs, simultaneously integrating group information into the LMB filter.
+According to Lemma 1, after formulating the GOT problem via the agumented LRFS, it can be approximatively solved by the LMB filter.
+Thus, in this subsection, we will develop an augmented LRFS-based filter, which combines the LMB filter with the agumented LRFS, simultaneously integrating group information into the LMB filter.
 Differing from the original LMB filter~\citep{Reuter2014label} that includes the prediction and update steps, the new LMB filter consists of three steps: state prediction, state update and group information update.